Whimsy Stick

 Whimsy Stick Rugged XL flirt pole mid-session with working breed dog committing to full chase

-First, the table below maps every spec where these two flirt poles diverge.
-Specifically, the pattern is consistent.
-The Outward Hound optimizes for unit cost and casual play.
-By contrast, the Whimsy Stick optimizes for daily training durability.
-So neither is wrong for its target audience.
-In short, they are not the same product.
-For owners weighing premium alternatives, see Whimsy Stick vs Squishy Face.
+Indeed, the table below maps every spec where these two flirt poles diverge.
+Outward Hound optimizes for unit cost and casual play.
+The Whimsy Stick optimizes for daily training durability.
+Neither is wrong for its target audience, they are not the same product.
+Specifically, for owners weighing premium alternatives, see Whimsy Stick vs Squishy Face.

 Spec